 No one makes you feel more secure than your own family and spouse.
 Does that also apply to you?
 Then hops and malt are far from lost.
-If you still feel safe and secure with the other person, the stars are very good that you will be happy for a long time to come if you continue to care for each other.
+Do you still feel safe with the other person? salvaged and sure, the stars are very good that you will be happy for a long time if you continue to care for each other.

 You've been through a lot together in your marriage, both positive and negative.
 That has welded you together enormously.
 But what also welds you together is shared Life goals.

 Do you still see yourselves side by side in the future?
 This shows that you have not yet moved away from each other, and this is an important basis for saving your marriage.
 Your look into the future gives you a good reason to work on your togetherness and get everything back on track.